bunu23/data-structure-and-algorithm/README.md

-Data Structures are a way of organizing and storing data so that it can be accessed and modified efficiently.
-They are crucial for designing efficient algorithms and solving complex problems.
+# Data Structures and Algorithms

 ## Table of Contents